 The DHE recognizes that each institution is different and may have different or multiple plans, procedures, and/or policies in place that are related to the protection of student records in the event of institutional closure.
 For example, Disaster Recovery Plans may also exist under other names like Continuity of Operations Plans or Institutional Closure Procedures/Policies.
 Any form of these plans is acceptable for Massachusetts SARA purposes as long as the copy provided has been incorporated into an existing institutional Disaster Recovery Plan, Continuity of Operations Plan, or Institutional Closure Procedure/Policy.
 In the alternative, an affirmation in writing from the CEO/President or CAO/Provost of the institution that certain procedures will be followed in accordance with the institution’s accrediting body’s standards for institutional closure and the DHE’s Notice of Closure Guidelines will also be accepted.

 Documentation of domicile is required for the DHE to verify the legal name and address of each Massachusetts SARA applicant.
 Massachusetts public institutions may submit either an Internal Revenue Service (IRS) certification letter (e.g. Form 6166) or a copy of the institution’s enabling statute(s) (e.g., G.L. c.
 15A § 5).
-All other institutions may submit either the first page of the institution’s 990 tax form or the most recent Articles of Amendment filed with the Massachusetts Secretary of the Commonwealth.
+All other institutions may submit either the first page of the institution’s most recent 990 tax form or the most recent Articles of Amendment/Articles of Incorporation filed with the Massachusetts Secretary of the Commonwealth.
 Institutions that do not have Articles on file with the Secretary of the Commonwealth (typically, those chartered by the Massachusetts legislature prior to 1943) may submit a copy of their legislative charter.
 Please note, however, that institutions chartered by the legislature may still need to provide its most recent 990 tax form if the institution’s legal name has changed since its incorporation.

 Courses or programs leading to professional licensure have special requirements under both NC-SARA Policy (See SARA Manual Section 5.2 and 34 C.F.R. § 668.43 (July 1, 2020)) and Massachusetts SARA Regulations.
 (See 610 CMR 12.03(2)).
 Courses or programs that customarily lead to professional licensure are typically required as prerequisites in a student’s pursuit of a professional license from a governmental licensing entity.
 Some examples of programs that customarily lead to professional licensure are nursing and education programs, both of which require students to sit for professional licensure exams prior to practicing as a nurse or teacher in a certain jurisdiction.

 If the course or program an institution aspires to offer online to out-of-state students customarily leads to professional licensure, the institution is required to notify students whether or not the course or program meets the professional licensure requirements of the student’s home state through general disclosures on institutional webpages (e.g. charts and program profiles), and direct disclosures through email if the program does not meet the student’s home state’s requirements or the institution has not yet made a determination whether the program meets the student’s home state’s requirements.
-If an institution has not confirmed whether or not its courses or programs have met the requirements of a student’s home state, then at an absolute minimum the institution should provide contact information for the appropriate agency within the student’s home state, and advise the student to determine whether the course or program meets the student’s home state’s requirements for licensure.
+If an institution has not yet made a determination whether or not its courses or programs have met the requirements of a student’s home state, then at an absolute minimum the institution must provide contact information for the appropriate agency within the student’s home state, and advise the student to determine whether the course or program meets the student’s home state’s requirements for licensure.

 NC-SARA has additional information regarding professional licensure here: